awsautomation/dev-picluster/README.md

 ## Web Console Installation

-The web console will send commands to the server.
+The web console will send commands to the server that will run commands or gather information from the agent nodes.

 ```
 cd web